-Students undertake a series of units of study throughout the year.
-These include Biology, Chemistry and Physics.
-In Chemistry, students explore writing cheemical reactions, neutralization reactions, combustion, and endothermic and exothermic reactions.
-In Biology, students investigate further the interrelationship of human body systems, concentrating on how they respond to changes in their environment.
+Students undertake studies in Chemistry, Biology and Physics throughout the year.
+In Chemistry, students explore writing chemical reactions, neutralisations reactions, combustion, nuclear chemistry, and endothermic and exothermic reactions.
+In Biology, students investigate further the interrelationship of the human body systems, concentrating on how systems contribute to the maintenance of homeostasis.
 The Physics unit explores how energy transfer through different mediums can be explained using wave and particle models.
-Ecology, exploring energy flow through ecosystems, is addressed in the Focus Week Program - Ecosystems.
+Ecology is addressed in the Focus Week program - Ecosystems.
+In this unit, students explore the role of the carbon cycle in the different biospheres and investigate conservation strategies currently being utilised for the dwindling grassland ecosystems.

-Students further develop practical skills and understand their importance in the conceptual understanding of scientific principles.
+Students further develop practical skills and understanding their importance in the conceptual understanding of scientific principles.
 A focus on accurate and appropriate scientific reporting is undertaken.

-Students are required to complete a variety of assessment pieces including class work, school assessed coursework, practical reports, project work and examinations.
+Students are required to complete a variety of assessment pieces including class work, school assessed coursework, practical reports and examinations.